YueLiao/PPDM/README.md

   pages={482--490},
   year={2020}
 }

+@ARTICLE{10496247,
+  author={Liao, Yue and Liu, Si and Gao, Yulu and Zhang, Aixi and Li, Zhimin and Wang, Fei and Li, Bo}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={PPDM++: Parallel Point Detection and Matching for Fast and Accurate HOI Detection}, year={2024}, pages={1-16}, doi={10.1109/TPAMI.2024.3386891}
+}
 ~~~
 ## License
 PPDM is released under the MIT license.
 See [LICENSE](LICENSE) for additional details.
 ## Acknowledge
 Some of the codes are built upon [Objects as Points](https://github.com/xingyizhou/CenterNet) and [iCAN](https://github.com/vt-vl-lab/iCAN).
-Thanks them for their great works!
+Thank them for their great work!